 In agreeing to provide their data for some valuable future use, consumers could be seen as paying "in kind" for the service they receive.
-However, and unlike the situation with standard prices, it is rarely clear to consumers exactly what data they are providing or how it will be used going forward.
+However, unlike the situation with standard prices, it is rarely clear to consumers exactly what data they are providing or how it will be used going forward.
 Moreover, platforms have an incentive both to obfuscate and to offer defaults that encourage consumers to sign up to maximally extensive data collection and use.

 When consumers are informed about the extent of the data they are providing and how it is used, their level of concern tends to increase.
-At the same time, consumers are not inclined to spend significant time trying to address this issue, as demonstrated by the EU experience of GDPR consent requirements, whereby consumers are given a "take-it-or-leave-it" choice and become "click-happy," always saying yes.
+At the same time, consumers are not inclined to spend significant time trying to address this issue, as demonstrated by the EU experience of GDPR consent requirements in which consumers are given a "take-it-or-leave-it" choice and become "clickhappy," always saying yes.

 This is not unreasonable behavior.
-As discussed above, life is simply too short to review all of the detailed terms and conditions for the many services for which we all sign up.
+As discussed above, life is simply too short to review all the detailed terms and conditions for the many services for which we all sign up.
 It is not that consumers are stupid or lazy.
 Rather, in many circumstances, the details of the terms and conditions make it difficult (in time or expertise) to make a choice.
-Moreover, the "choice" is not really a choice at all, but effectively a "take-it-or-leave-it" offer, which the consumer needs to accept if you wish to receive the service.
-62 Because many of these services hold significant market power or even monopoly power, the situation from the standpoint of the consumer is very different than, say a grocery shopper who easily can choose to purchase a product without high fructose corn syrup rather than a similar product with it.
+Moreover, the "choice" is not really a choice at all, but effectively a "take-it-or-leave-it" offer, which the consumer needs to accept if they wish to receive the service.
+Because many of these services hold significant market power or even monopoly power, the situation from the standpoint of the consumer is very different from, for example, shopping for groceries, where they can easily choose to purchase a product without high fructose corn syrup rather than a similar product with it.